Empirica

 The brand-facing summary

 The 0–100 score is the precise number.
-The Empirica's is its brand-facing summary — a 0-to-3 tier system you'll see next to every output we publish.
-Three Empirica's for the rare 90+ pieces, two for 80–89, one for 70–79, and a “Validated” badge for published-but-sub-tier work in the 50–69 band.
+Empirica Starsare its brand-facing summary — a 0-to-3 tier system you'll see next to every output we publish.
+A 3-Star paper is the rare 90+ piece; two Stars marks 80–89 public publications; lower tiers appear only on the labelled working-notes band.

 The usual suspects